awsgithub5/IT-Dashboard/README.md

-# PartsOps Dashboard
+#Dashboard

-PartsOps Dashboard is a tool for Automatic Generation of Visualizations and Infographics with LLM.
+Dashboard is a tool for Automatic Generation of Visualizations and Infographics with LLM.
 ## 🎯 Features
 - Preprocessing applications data
 - Data Summarization